aba122/UPDGD-Net/README.md

-Code for paper: "Uncertainty-Aware Pseudo-Labeling and Dual Graph Driven Network for Incomplete Multi-View Multi-Label Classification" in ACMMM 2024
+Code for paper: "Uncertainty-Aware Pseudo-Labeling and Dual Graph Driven Network for Incomplete Multi-View Multi-Label Classification" in ACM MM 2024

 You can run "python main.py" to train model.